ansarchik17/assignment2_DAA/README.md

 6. Conclusion

 The reviewed implementation is accurate, modular, and well-instrumented for performance evaluation.
 The use of a dedicated tracker and automated benchmarking framework demonstrates solid understanding of algorithmic testing.
 However, the code can benefit from minor refinements to improve measurement precision and runtime performance.
 By implementing suggested optimizations—especially accurate metric tracking and adaptive dataset testing—the analysis will become more robust, leading to more reliable empirical validation of theoretical complexity.

+Empirical Results

+1. Experimental Setup

+The empirical evaluation of the Insertion Sort algorithm was conducted using the BenchmarkRunner class, which systematically measures the performance of the sorting process across various dataset sizes.
+Four different input sizes were selected — 100, 1,000, 10,000, and 100,000 elements — to observe the scalability and performance trends as input grows.

+Each dataset consisted of randomly generated integers ranging from 0 to 10,000, ensuring that the input order was effectively random.
+The performance metrics recorded included:
+	1)Number of comparisons
+	2)Number of swaps
+	3)Number of array accesses
+	4)Execution time in milliseconds

+These metrics were captured through the PerformanceTracker instrumentation and saved into a CSV file (benchmark_results_insertion.csv) for further analysis and visualization.

+The benchmarking was executed in a controlled environment, maintaining consistent hardware and software conditions to ensure fair measurement of execution time and operation counts.

+2. Observed Results

+Although the exact numerical results depend on the hardware and random seed, the general trend across all runs consistently reflected the quadratic growth pattern predicted by the theoretical complexity analysis.

+The following summarizes the expected behavior observed during the experiments:
+In the performance_plots

+The number of comparisons and array accesses increases quadratically with the input size, while swaps remain relatively lower because each element is repositioned at most once per iteration.
+The execution time also increases dramatically once n exceeds 10,000 elements, confirming the O(n²) growth predicted in theory.

+3. Validation of Theoretical Complexity

+The empirical results align closely with the theoretical time complexity derived earlier:
+	1)Best Case (Ω(n)): When arrays are already sorted, the observed runtime is almost linear.
+Only minimal comparisons occur, and no swaps are needed.
+	2)Average Case (Θ(n²)): Random data leads to a quadratic increase in operations, as reflected in the results above.
+	3)Worst Case (O(n²)): If the array were reversed, each insertion would require shifting nearly all previous elements.
+The number of operations would roughly double compared to the average case.

+The execution time vs. input size plot (when visualized from the CSV results) forms a parabolic curve, characteristic of a quadratic function.
+This confirms the direct proportionality between the number of operations and the square of the input size.

+T(n) ≈ k \times n^2
+where k represents the constant factor determined by system performance and implementation efficiency.

+4. Analysis of Constant Factors

+While theoretical complexity explains the asymptotic growth, constant factors significantly influence the actual runtime performance.
+In this experiment:
+	1)Loop overhead and condition checking contribute to minor time costs per iteration.
+	2)Java’s array bounds checking adds additional microseconds for each array access, slightly increasing execution time.
+	3)The PerformanceTracker’s counter increments (method calls) also introduce minimal measurement overhead, though it remains negligible relative to the sorting cost.

+For smaller datasets (n ≤ 1,000), these constant factors dominate runtime, making the growth appear less than quadratic.
+However, as n increases, the quadratic behavior becomes unmistakable, and the execution time rises rapidly.

+This alignment demonstrates that the implementation faithfully reflects the mathematical behavior of the Insertion Sort algorithm and that the PerformanceTracker effectively captures meaningful metrics.

+6. Practical Performance Insights
+    1)Efficiency for Small Inputs:
+The algorithm performs very efficiently for small arrays (n ≤ 500) due to low overhead and minimal shifts.
+    2)Performance Degradation:
+Once the dataset exceeds ~10,000 elements, runtime increases sharply, making the algorithm impractical for large-scale data sorting tasks.
+    3)Memory Usage:
+The algorithm consistently uses O(1) auxiliary space, confirming its suitability for memory-constrained environments.

+7. Summary of Empirical Findings
+    1)The experimental results accurately confirm the theoretical complexity analysis.
+    2)The number of operations and runtime scale quadratically with input size.
+    3)Constant factors such as method calls and Java runtime overhead slightly affect performance for small datasets but do not alter asymptotic growth.
+	4)The Insertion Sort algorithm remains efficient for small or partially sorted datasets but unsuitable for large-scale sorting due to exponential time growth in practice.